NVSL/CSE141pp-Root/README.md

 outside the container using the editor of your choice and the changes will be reflected here.

-If `cse142dev` find a `.ssh` directory in your home direcotry, it will create an `ssh-agent` to store your ssh key and invokes `ssh-add` to add it.
+If `cse142dev` find a `.ssh` directory in your home directory, it will create an `ssh-agent` to store your ssh key and invokes `ssh-add` to add it.
 If `cse142dev` asks for a password, this is why.
 It'll save you from having to type your password over and over again.